 Ever had that terrifying feeling you’ve lost your blog?
-Perhaps your WordPress installation got hacked, or your web hosts royally screwed up with a “database upgrade”.
+Perhaps your WordPress installation got hacked, or you’ve got to move to a new web host because your old ones screwed up with a “database upgrade”.
 Either way there’s an almost infinite array of reasons to download and backup a copy of your website, and precisely zero reasons to neglect doing it.

 If you’re a Linux user, there are lots of guides out there on how to use WGET, the free network utility to retrieve files from the World Wide Web using HTTP and FTP, but no guides to doing so with Windows.
 Unless you fancy installing Ubuntu or Crunchbang, here’s a handy guide to downloading your site using WGET in Windows.

 Download and save WGET to your desktop.
 You can get wget.exe here.
 I recommend downloading WGET for Windows (win32) from Ugent.be as it’s the most up to date version I could find.
 For info, you can also get WGET from Brothersoft but avoid the WGET for Windows download page, because their installer doesn’t work with Windows Vista.